mattpodwysocki/bingtranslator-node/README.md

 ## Getting Started ##

-There are a number of ways to get started with the HTML DOM Bindings for RxJS.
-The files are available on [cdnjs](http://cdnjs.com/) and [jsDelivr](http://www.jsdelivr.com/#!rxjs-dom).
+There are a number of ways to get started with the Bing Translator API for Node.js.

 ### Download the Source ###